noahgibbs/rr_octopress/source/index.markdown

 # Join Us Now

 This ebook costs $50 -- for now.
 It will get more expensive.
-You’ll also need to pay between $5 and $20 per month to a hosting company of your choice if you deploy to a VPS.
-You may also have to pay a bit ($0.06/hr, or up to $44/month) to deploy to EC2, if you keep the EC2 instance up and running.
-I don’t get that money, but you’ll still need to pay it.
+Later, you’ll probably have to pay some company for hosting (except the initial free EC2 time).

 There will also be a number of interviews and supplemental material — extra information from people who build a lot of the tools you’ll be